-The following definitions relate to access control.
+The following definitions relate to access control

+The following definitions related to decess control.
 Definition 18.1.
 Protection.
 Define what parts of a class are visible.
 Definition 18.2.
 Obfuscation.
 Changing a Modelica class or generated code so that it is difficult inspect by a user (e.g. by automatically renaming variables to non-meaningful names). t c Definition 18.3.
 Encryption.
 Encoding of a model or a package in a form so that the mode cannot inspect any content of a class without an appropriate key.
-An encrypted package that has t Protection annotation is read-only; the way to modify it is to generate a new encrypted version.
+An encrypted package that has t hε Protection annotation is read-only; the way to modify it is to generate a new encrypted version.